huggingface/blog/os-llms.md

 You can also check out [LLM Performance leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) which aims to evaluate the latency and throughput of large language models available on Hugging Face Hub.

-### Models created with love by Hugging Face with BigScience and BigCode

-Hugging Face has co-led two science initiatives, BigScience and BigCode.
-As a result of them, two large models were created, [BLOOM](https://huggingface.co/bigscience/bloom) 🌸 and [StarCoder](https://huggingface.co/bigcode/starcoder) 🌟.
-StarCoder is a causal language model trained on code from GitHub (with 80+ programming languages 🤯).
-It’s not fine-tuned on instructions, and thus, it serves more as a coding assistant to complete a given code, e.g., translate Python to C++, explain concepts (what’s recursion), or act as a terminal.
-You can try all of the StarCoder checkpoints [in this application](https://huggingface.co/spaces/bigcode/bigcode-playground).
-It also comes with a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode).

-BLOOM is a causal language model trained on 46 languages and 13 programming languages.
-It is the first open-source model to have more parameters than GPT-3.
-You can find available checkpoints in [BLOOM documentation](https://huggingface.co/docs/transformers/model_doc/bloom).

 ## Parameter Efficient Fine Tuning (PEFT)